phoenixvc/cognitive-mesh/docs/prds/09-nextgen-ai/cognitive-mesh-v3-nextgen-ai-architecture.md

   - Full accessibility: keyboard nav, contrast, locale, error overlays.
   - No action hidden: all steps/inputs auditable, recovery paths always available, step-back at every phase.
-  - “Shared error envelope” for all runtime and API errors (see technical considerations).
+  - "Shared error envelope" for all runtime and API errors (see technical considerations).

 ------------------------------------------------------------------------